jackietieu/QuickScope/README.md

 ### Asynchronous Searching

   The primary benefit of the code structure of this site is the ability to maintain a detailed view of any given business and search through different businesses at the same time.
 The `sidebar-container` holds two different methods of searching businesses: 1) Users can search for a business by typing the name of the business and 2) Users can filter businesses by selecting specific tags.
-On every keypress within the search input box, an API call is made to the database to return any businesses that match the parameters.
-The `filter_id` is `0` upon login, which refers to the index of all businesses.
+On every keypress within the search input box, an API call is made to the database with the updated `search` string query to return any businesses that match the parameters.
+The `filter_id` is also `0` upon login, which refers to the index of all businesses.
 Selecting a tag on the sidebar will change the `filter_id` and include it within the parameters as a query string.

   ```Ruby
   def index